Screaming monkey toy recalled over choking hazard

 The monkeys were sold at “hardware and variety stores nationwide” between September 2021 through November 2022, the CPSC said.
 The monkey’s paw, when pressed, triggers a pre-recorded screaming sound.
 The monkey’s arms can also be wrapped around an object or a person’s neck, and attached via Velcro on the front paws.

-The toys, which came in brown, blue or pink, sold for around $6 apiece, according the the notice.
+The toys, which came in brown, blue, or pink, sold for around $6 apiece, according to the notice.

 The recalled plush monkeys can be further identified by their tags, which are printed with “Model TM-3280” and “Diamond Visions, Inc.”